Skip to Content

 It is illegal in North Carolina to operate a motor vehicle while:

-• Under the influence of an impairing substance; Even minuscule amounts of alcohol or drugs can impact your capabilities, leading to severe legal consequences if not addressed promptly.
+• Under the influence of an impairing substance; Even small amounts of alcohol or drugs can reduce your abilities, leading to serious legal consequences if not handled quickly.

-• With a blood alcohol concentration (BAC) of .08% or more (.04% for commercial drivers); It's crucial to remember that factors such as body weight, genetics, and food intake can influence BAC, making even moderate drinking risky.
+• With a blood alcohol concentration (BAC) of .08% or more (.04% for commercial drivers); Remember that factors like weight, genetics, and food intake can impact your BAC, and moderate drinking can put you at risk.

 The state defines being “under the influence” in this context as your faculties being appreciably impaired due to the ingestion of substances.
 Additionally, the “operation” of a motor vehicle is loosely defined as having “actual physical control” of the vehicle, so it is quite possible to still get a DWI charge if the vehicle is not moving.